niklaskks/api-docs/source/index.md

 # Introduction to the myAX API

 ## Basics
-The myAX web application (`my.ax-semantics.com`), as a self-service portal integrated in the AX NLG Cloud, enables your access to functionalities like data transfer, text generation and integration of automated content generation into your website.
+The myAX web application (`my.ax-semantics.com`) is a self-service portal integrated in the AX NLG Cloud.
+It enables your access to functionality such as data transfer, text generation and integration of automated content generation into your website.

-**All functionalities are accesible via an API** (`api.ax-semantics.com`), to ensure an easy integration into other platforms and it systems.
+**All functionality of the platform is accessible via our API** at `api.ax-semantics.com` to ensure an easy integration into other platforms and systems.

-## terms and definitions
+## Terms and Definitions
-* _Objects_ (aka.
-Things) are data nodes containing certain informations from which a text can be individually generated
+* _Objects_ (aka Things) are data nodes containing information from which a text can be generated
-* _Content Projects_ are a pool of similar Objects combined with a text engine training and an engine configuration which includes the desired keyword density, text length, language, etc.
+* _Content Projects_ are collections of similar Objects combined with a text engine training and an engine configuration which includes the desired keyword density, text length, language etc.
 * A _Training_ is an interpretative ruleset for the AX Text-Engine, to derive information from data and transfer this information into natural language.
 Trainings are always dependent on a certain data structure.
-* A _Content generation_ is a request send to the NLG Cloud, to produce a story out of an Object based on the underlying training.
+* A _Content generation request_ is a request sent to the NLG Cloud to produce a text out of an Object based on the underlying training.
 The generated content is realized through an asynchronous process and is attached to the object after successful text generation.

 # Authentication